Thompson Sampling Algorithms for Cascading Bandits: Introduction

 \textbf{Literature Review. }Our work is closely related to existing works on the class of stochastic combinatorial bandit (SCB) problems and Thompson sampling.
 In an SCB model, an arm corresponds to a subset of a ground set of items, each associated with a latent random variable.
 The corresponding reward depends on the constituent items' realized random variables.
 SCB models with \emph{semi-bandit feedback}, where a learning agent observes all random variables of the items in a pulled arm, are extensively studied in existing works.
 Assuming semi-bandit feedback, \cite{AnantharamVW87} study the case when the arms constitute a uniform matroid, \cite{KvetonWAEE14} study the case of general matroids, \cite{GaiKJ10} study the case of permutations, and \cite{GaiKJ12}, \cite{ChenWY13}, \cite{CombesTPL15}, and \cite{KvetonWAS15a} investigate various general SCB problem settings.
-More general settings with contextual information (\cite{LiChuLangford10,QinCZ14}) and linear generalization (\cite{WenKA15}) are also studied.
-All of the works above hinge on UCBs.
+More general settings with contextual information \citep{LiChuLangford10,QinCZ14} and linear generalization \citep{WenKA15,agrawal2013further} are also studied.
+When \cite{WenKA15} consider both UCB and TS algorithms, \cite{agrawal2013further} focus on TS algorithms; all other works above hinge on UCBs.

 Motivated by numerous applications in recommender systems and online advertisement, SCB models have been studied under a more challenging setting of \emph{partial feedback}, where a learning agent only observes the random variables for a subset of the items in the pulled arm.
 A prime example of SCB model with partial feedback is the cascading bandit model, which is first introduced by \cite{kveton2015cascading}.
 Subsequently, \cite{KvetonWAS15b}, \cite{KatariyaKSW16}, \cite{LagreeVC16} and \cite{ZoghiTGKSW17} study the cascading bandit model in various general settings.
-Cascading bandits with contextual information (\cite{LiWZC16}) and linear generalization (\cite{ZongNSNWK16}) are also studied. \cite{wang2017improving} provide a general algorithmic framework on SCB models with partial feedback.
-All of the works listed above are also based on UCB.
+Cascading bandits with contextual information \citep{LiWZC16} and linear generalization \citep{ZongNSNWK16} are also studied. \cite{wang2017improving} provide a general algorithmic framework on SCB models with partial feedback.
+All of the works listed above only involve the analysis of UCB algorithms.